-SLHA must review and verify family compliance with service requirements annually at least 30 days before the end of the 12-month lease term.
-The policy for documentation and verification of compliance with service requirements may be found at Section 24.6.
+SLHA must review and verify family compliance with service requirements annually.
+The policy for documentation and verification of compliance with service requirements is set forth below

 24.5.1 Annual Determination

 24.5.1.1 Determination of Exemption Status

 At least 60 days prior to lease renewal, SLHA will review and verify the exemption status of all adult family members.
 This verification will only be done on an annual basis unless the family reports a change or SLHA has reason to believe that an individual's exemption status has changed.
 For individuals who are exempt because they are 62 years of age and older, verification of exemption status will be done only at the initial examination.
 Upon completion of the verification process, SLHA will notify the family of its determination.